2006 Houston Astros season: September

+Shortstop Adam Everett became the first Astros player to win the Fielding Bible Award.

-Clemens, making his 15th start on September 4, faced rookie Cole Hamels of the Philadelphia Phillies at Citizens Bank Park.
+Roger Clemens, making his 15th start on September 4, faced rookie Cole Hamels of Philadelphia at Citizens Bank Park.
 Through three innings, Clemens had struck four and surrendered just one hit—to the pitcher Hamels.
 Clemens became uncharacteristically wild in the fourth by issuing a leadoff base on balls to Shane Victorino, hit Chase Utley, and walked Ryan Howard to load the bases.
 Another walk with one out to Jeff Conine forced home a run, but a double play ground ball then ended the frame to avert further damage.
-Clemens then exit early due to a stained groin, and in the sixth, with his spot due in the lineup, manager Phil Garner chose to pinch hit for Clemens with rookie Charlton Jimerson.
-Jimerson, who had never had a prior plate appearance in the major leagues, had made just one appearance as a defensive substitution for his major league debut nearly one year prior, on September 14, 2005.
-At this point, Hamels was cruising with a perfect game in progress.
+Clemens then departed early due to a strained groin.
+In the sixth inning, with his spot due in the lineup, manager Phil Garner chose rookie Charlton Jimerson to pinch hit for Clemens.
+Jimerson, who had never taken a plate appearance in the major leagues, had made just one appearance as a defensive substitution for his major league debut nearly one year prior, on September 14, 2005.
+Meanwhile, Hamels was cruising with a perfect game in progress.
 On a count of two balls and one strike, Jimerson launched the next Hamels offering deep over the center field fence for his first career home run, simultaneously ending the bid for a perfect game, no-hitter, and shutout after 5 2/3 innings, and tying the contest, 1–1.
 The contest ended tied through regulation, 2–2.
 Astros reliever Dave Borkowski assumed the bottom of the tenth with the scored still tied.
 However, after getting two outs, Utley blasted a walk-off home run to end it, 3–2.

 On September 13, 2006, Lance Berkman became just the second switch hitter in Major League history to crank 40 or more homers over multiple seasons, with Mickey Mantle being the first.